SECTION 1. Section 14 of Chapter 90 of the General Laws is hereby amended by inserting after section 14B the following section:-

-(4) To the extent practicable, a Automated Traffic Law Enforcement System shall use necessary technologies to ensure that photographs or recorded video images produced by the Automated Traffic Law Enforcement System shall not include a frontal view photograph or video image that identifies the operator, the passengers, or the contents of the vehicle; provided, however, no notice of liability issued under this section shall be dismissed solely because a photograph or recorded video image allow for the identification of the operator, passengers, or contents of a vehicle as long as a reasonable effort has been made to comply with this paragraph.
+(4) To the extent practicable, a school bus violation detection monitoring system shall use necessary technologies to ensure that photographs or recorded video images produced by the school bus violation detection monitoring system shall not include a frontal view photograph or video image that identifies the operator, the passengers, or the contents of the vehicle; provided, however, no notice of liability issued under this section shall be dismissed solely because a photograph or recorded video image allow for the identification of the operator, passengers, or contents of a vehicle as long as a reasonable effort has been made to comply with this paragraph.

-(5) A penalty imposed for a violation of this section shall not be considered a criminal conviction and shall not be considered a surchargeable offense pursuant to section 113B of chapter 175; provided, however, the violation shall be noted on the registered owner’s driving record.
+(6) A penalty imposed for a violation of this section shall not be considered a criminal conviction and shall not be considered a surchargeable offense pursuant to section 113B of chapter 175; provided, however, the violation shall be noted on the registered owner’s driving record.

-(6) The fines contained in this section for a failure to stop for a school bus shall be applied whether the violation is detected through the use of a Automated Traffic Law Enforcement System or by a police officer on scene who issues a written citation to the operator of the motor vehicle.
-Pursuant to the provisions of section 2 of chapter 280, all fines imposed for a violation of failing to stop for a school bus that is detected by a Automated Traffic Law Enforcement System or by a police officer who cites the operator in hand shall be paid over to the treasury of the city or town where the offense was committed.
+(7) The fines contained in this section for a failure to stop for a school bus shall be applied whether the violation is detected through the use of a school bus violation detection monitoring system or by a police officer on scene who issues a written citation to the operator of the motor vehicle.
+Pursuant to the provisions of section 2 of chapter 280, all fines imposed for a violation of failing to stop for a school bus that is detected by a school bus violation detection monitoring system or by a police officer who cites the operator in hand shall be paid over to the treasury of the city or town where the offense was committed.

-(7) A city or town may enter into an agreement with a private vendor or manufacturer, pursuant to the provisions of chapter 30B, to provide an Automated Traffic Law Enforcement System and evidence file processing services on each bus within its fleet whether owned or leased, up to and including the installation, operation, monitoring, evidence file preparation and maintenance of such systems.
-An agreement pursuant to this section shall take effect upon its acceptance by a municipality or district; such acceptance shall be in a municipality, by a vote of the legislative body, subject to the charge of the municipality, or, in a district, by a vote of the district at a district meeting.
-Compensation paid to the manufacturer or vendor of the Automated Traffic Law Enforcement System shall not be based upon the revenue generated by the use of such systems.
-The compensation paid to the manufacturer or vendor of the equipment shall be based upon the value of the equipment installed and the recurring services provided in support of the Automated Traffic Law Enforcement Systems including processing of evidence files, cost of the technology provided and maintenance of such technology.
+(8) A city or town may enter into an agreement with a private vendor or manufacturer, pursuant to the provisions of chapter 30B, to provide a school bus violation detection monitoring system and evidence file processing services on each bus within its fleet whether owned or leased, up to and including the installation, operation, monitoring, evidence file preparation and maintenance of such systems.
+An agreement pursuant to this section shall take effect upon its acceptance by a municipality or district, such acceptance shall be in a municipality, by a vote of the legislative body, subject to the charge of the municipality, or, in a district, by a vote of the district at a district meeting.
+Compensation paid to the manufacturer or vendor of the school bus violation detection monitoring system shall not be based upon the revenue generated by the use of such systems.
+The compensation paid to the manufacturer or vendor of the equipment shall be based upon the value of the equipment installed and the recurring services provided in support of the school bus violation detection monitoring systems including processing of evidence files, cost of the technology provided and maintenance of such technology.

-(8) A city or town shall provide reimbursement of expenses to the private vendor or manufacturer for the installation, operation and maintenance of the Automated Traffic Law Enforcement Systems in operation and acknowledged by an agreement between the private vendor and the city or town.
-Unless modified by an agreement with a city or town, reimbursement shall be made from ticket revenue proceeds incurred under this section only if received as currently allocated under the laws of the Commonwealth for said citations so as to eliminate any cost to the city or town for installation, operation and maintenance of the Automated Traffic Law Enforcement Systems in its municipality.
+(9) A city or town shall provide reimbursement of expenses to the private vendor or manufacturer for the installation, operation and maintenance of the school bus violation detection monitoring systems in operation and acknowledged by an agreement between the private vendor and the city or town.
+Unless modified by an agreement with a city or town, reimbursement shall be made from ticket revenue proceeds incurred under this section only if received as currently allocated under the laws of the Commonwealth for said citations so as to eliminate any cost to the city or town for installation, operation and maintenance of the school bus violation detection monitoring systems in its municipality.
 Such reimbursement shall be made to the private vendor or manufacturer within 45 days following the submittal of request for cost reimbursement.

 (c) (1) An evidence file of the alleged violation shall be forwarded to the chief of police of the municipality, or a designee of the chief, who is trained to observe and detect a violation of this section.
 The officer shall issue a citation if satisfied that a violation was committed and the vehicle committing such violation can be identified from its registration plate.
-A certificate, or a facsimile thereof, sworn to or affirmed by a police officer or other law enforcement officer authorized to issue motor vehicle citations, stating that based upon inspection of the evidence file produced by a Automated Traffic Law Enforcement System, the vehicle was in violation of this section, shall be prima facie evidence of the facts contained therein.
-A recorded video images or still photographic images produced by a Automated Traffic Law Enforcement System evidencing the violation shall be available for inspection in any proceeding to adjudicate the liability for a violation pursuant to this section.
+A certificate, or a facsimile thereof, sworn to or affirmed by a police officer or other law enforcement officer authorized to issue motor vehicle citations, stating that based upon inspection of the evidence file produced by a school bus violation detection monitoring system, the vehicle was in violation of this section, shall be prima facie evidence of the facts contained therein.
+A recorded video images or still photographic images produced by a school bus violation detection monitoring system evidencing the violation shall be available for inspection in any proceeding to adjudicate the liability for a violation pursuant to this section.

 (2) In all proceedings of violations pursuant to this section, the registered owner of the motor vehicle shall be primarily responsible, except as otherwise provided in this section.
 In the event the registered owner of the vehicle operated in violation of this section was not the operator of the vehicle at the time of the violation, the registered owner of the vehicle shall assume liability for the violation by paying the fine or defend the violation pursuant to the procedures established for violations pursuant to this section.
-A vehicle owned or leased to a corporation that is identified by a Automated Traffic Law Enforcement System shall be primarily responsible for a violation pursuant to this section even if a person who normally operates the vehicle for the corporation denies operating the vehicle at the time of the violation; provided, however, no entry shall be made on the person’s driving record.
+A vehicle owned or leased to a corporation that is identified by a school bus violation detection monitoring system shall be primarily responsible for a violation pursuant to this section even if a person who normally operates the vehicle for the corporation denies operating the vehicle at the time of the violation; provided, however, no entry shall be made on the person’s driving record.

 (3) A penalty imposed may, if so provided in writing, be increased by up to 33 1/3% if the penalty remains unpaid in excess of 45 days after a citation has been issued consistent with the procedures established in this section and there has been no request for a hearing under paragraph (3) of subsection (d).

 The chief of police, or designee, shall retain and safely preserve a copy of the citation and shall at a time no later than the beginning of the next business day after mailing to the registered owner, deliver a copy of the citation to the parking clerk.
 The parking clerk shall maintain a docket of all issued citations.
 The date of issuance shall be the date of mailing.
-The police officer issuing the citation shall certify that the evidence obtained from the Automated Traffic Law Enforcement System was sufficient to demonstrate a violation of this section.
+The police officer issuing the citation shall certify that the evidence obtained from the school bus violation detection monitoring system was sufficient to demonstrate a violation of this section.
 Such certification shall be sufficient in all proceedings pursuant to this section to justify the entry of a default judgment in all cases where the citation is not answered within the time period permitted under this section.